top of page

 Sharon McAree Thomas MSc, MBACP, CPCAB

-I am a licensed BACP psychotherapist with 25 years of experience working in restorative roles with adults, children and young people in a variety of settings from youth and community centres to schools and counselling agencies.
+I am a BACP licensed psychotherapist with 25 years of experience working in restorative roles with adults, children and young people in a variety of settings from youth and community centres to schools and counselling agencies.
 My pluralistic therapy beliefs are that people can be helped in different ways, at different times in their lives and by different processes and activities.
 Through a collaborative counselling relationship, you will set goals and intentions for what you wish to achieve, whilst identifying areas that are causing you difficulty.
 My pluralistic approach provides an ethical framework to draw from different therapeutic approaches helping us choose together what we feel is best for you.

 Home: About